 Keep as-is?Update?Kill?Redirect?Canonical?Noindex?Disallow & noindex?Consolidate & redirect?Performing a Competitive Gap AnalysisDoing a competitive gap analysis is also like doing a content audit, but now you’re also tracking a kind of column within your spreadsheet that is “Client versus Competitor.” … [Read more...] about Why & How to Repurpose Your Existing Digital Content

 Buy website content

-In July, I shared the lessons I have learned selling websites with Quiet Light Brokerage since 2006, but the seller is not the only important part of the equation.
-Buying an online business can seem scary, but if you go in knowing how to conduct a deal you’ll improve your success rate immeasurably.
-I learned these lessons by observing literally thousands of smart buyers over the years, some of whom saw returns of over 1000% in their first year alone.
-The deals are out there, and these 19 lessons will help you get your footing (and your money’s worth) as a potential buyer: 1.
-Always Trust Your Gut Sometimes a deal just doesn’t feel right, even though you can’t place your finger on why.
+1. Always Trust Your Gut Sometimes a deal just doesn’t feel right, even though you can’t place your finger on why.
 While analysis of a business is usually enough to determine if you’re making a good investment, sometimes there are intangibles you can feel in your gut.
 History tells us that this gut feeling is often correct.
 Learn to identify it and trust it.
-However, a smart buyer needs … [Read more...] about 19 Things I’ve Learned About Buying Websites
+However, a smart buyer needs to learn the difference between a gut feeling and cold feet.
+Everyone gets cold feet now and then; ignore them and trust your brain, your gut, and your analysis. … [Read more...] about 19 Things I’ve Learned About Buying Websites